Having personal boundaries isn’t selfish.

 You need to know what you want first, then the Universe can create what you desire.

 So I rejected my friend and stopped teaching Chinese too.
-I’m also slowly phrasing out POA so that I could focus on teaching maths.
+I’m also slowly phasing out POA so that I could focus on teaching maths.
 And in the end, it paid off.
-I had a couple of new maths assignment coming my way right after.
+I had a couple of new maths assignments coming my way right after.

 When you are clear with your boundaries, the Universe and the people around you would then know exactly what you want and how to help you.